Jean-Doré Beach

 -

-Dogs are permitted at the Parc in green spaces and on the trails provided they are kept on a leash.
-They are not allowed in the following Parc facilities and events:
+Dogs are allowed in the Parc in green spaces and on trails, provided they are kept on a leash at all times.

 - Jean-Doré Beach